Monkey Wrench (song)

-"Monkey Wrench" is the lead single by American rock band Foo Fighters from their second album, The Colour and the Shape.
+"Monkey Wrench" is a song by American rock band Foo Fighters.
+It was released as the lead single from their second album, The Colour and the Shape.
 The lyrics chronicle the 1997 disintegration of singer/songwriter Dave Grohl's four-year marriage to Jennifer Youngblood.
 The song peaked at number 9 on the Billboard Mainstream Rock Tracks chart, and at number 12 on the UK Singles Chart.

 Composition

 "Monkey Wrench" is an up-tempo rock song, written in the key of B major in 4/4 time signature with a tempo of 174 bpm.
 It is performed with distorted guitars in Drop-D tuning.
 The song opens with a four bar phrase of a descending guitar line over a chordal riff of B5/F#5/E5 repeated twice.
 After a single bar of 3/4 time, the main verse enters with vocals and a choppier, palm-muted version of the intro riff.
 A pre-chorus using an E5 power chord then gives way to a chord-based chorus of B5/G#5/F#5/E5/F#5/E5/C5/B5.

 Lyrically, Grohl has said that the song is "about realising that you are the source of all of the problems in a relationship and you love the other person so much, you want to free them of the problem, which is actually yourself."